-For leave of absence availed of during the second half of the semester, the faculty members concerned shall be required to indicate the class standing of the student (passing or failing) at the time of the application for the leave.
-No application for leave of absence shall be approved without indicating the student's class standing by the instructors concerned.
+Students who need to go on leave of absence beyond the allowable period of two (2) years shall apply for an honorable dismissal without prejudice to readmission.
+Students who fail to apply for an honorable dismissal beyond one (1) year shall have their registration privileges permanently withdrawn.
+For leave of absence availed during the second half of the semester, the faculty members concerned shall be required to indicate the class standing of the student (passing or failing) at the time of the application for the leave.
+No application for leave of absence shall be approved without indicating the class standing by the instructors concerned.
 This, however, should not be entered in the official Report of Grades.
+No leave of absence shall be granted during the semester within two (2) weeks before the last day of classes.

-If a student withdraws after $\frac{3}{4}$ of the total number of hours prescribed for a course has already lapsed, his instructors may submit a grade of 5.0 for him if his class standing up to the time of his withdrawal is below 3.0.
+If a student who withdraws after $\frac{3}{4}$ of the total number of hours prescribed for a course has already lapsed, the instructors may submit a grade of "5" if the class standing of the student up to the time of the withdrawal is below "3".

-A student who withdraws from a college without formal leave of absence shall have his registration privilege curtailed or entirely withdrawn.
+Students who withdraw from a college or school without formal leave of absence shall have their registration privileges curtailed or entirely withdrawn.

-MAXIMUM RESIDENCE RULE
+MAXIMUM RESIDENCE RULE (MRR)

-A student must finish the requirements of a course of any college within the period of actual residence equivalent to $1 \frac{1}{2}$ times the normal length prescribed for his program, otherwise he shall not be allowed to register further in that college.
+A student must finish the requirements of a course of any college within a period of actual residence equivalent to 1 1/2 times the normal length prescribed for the program, otherwise the student shall not be allowed to register further in that college.
+Thus, the prescribed years to finish a 4-year and 5-year Bachelor's degree program are 6 and 7.5 years, respectively.
+The counting of the period of residence shall start from the student's first enrollment in the University.